May 31st, 2020

 Never, ever leave bank reconciliation to the last minute.
 Reconciling your accounts is crucial to every property manager’s end of financial year process and failure to do so within the prescribed period can result to trust account breaches.

 While each state has slightly different legislation, it is always best to reconcile your accounts daily rather than monthly.
-This way, you can avoid mistakes snowballing, ensure a smooth audit, easily spot fraud and mitigate end of month and end of financial year stress.
+This way, you can avoid having mistakes snowball.
+This will also ensure a smooth audit, allow you to easily spot fraud and mitigate end of month and end of financial year stress.

 If you’re using a comprehensive property management software like PropertyMe, daily reconciliation should be a complete breeze.
 You have no excuse not to do it!
 PropertyMe has lots of automation around property accounting that allows you to minimise your workload e.g. simply import bank files and PropertyMe will do the balancing for you.
 Read more on how PropertyMe is different.

 If you use a server-based system and don’t back up daily, be prepared to lose a whole day’s (or multiple days) worth of work.
 Just imagine working on receipting rent, paying bills and disbursing funds, only to have your software crash.
 Uh-oh.
 You definitely don’t need that additional stress during end of financial year.
 Or ever.